-Also, our target prototype is the review tag function for a computer product on Tmall.com.
-Generalizability issue of the research could be raised due to the differences existing in product type [38], culture and languages as well as in shopping conventions.
-Future research could draw on the function usage on other products or platforms to explore its role in perceptual and behavioral outcomes of consumers.
+Also, our target prototype is the review tag function for a computer product and a mattress product on Tmall.com.
+Generalizability issue of the research could be raised due to the differences existing in product type (Huang et al. 2009), culture and languages as well as in shopping convensions.
+Though we found consistent results for the two product categories, future research could draw on the function usage on other products, or other platforms to explore its role in perceptual and behavioral outcomes of consumers.

-Acknowledgement.
-This research is supported in part by the General Research Fund from the Hong Kong Research Grants Council (#17514516B), the Seed Funding for Basic Research from the University of Hong Kong (#104003314), and the grants from National Natural Science Foundation of China (Project No. 71701061).
+Acknowledgements This research is supported in part by the General Research Fund from the Hong Kong Research Grants Council (#17514516B), the Seed Funding for Basic Research from the University of Hong Kong (#104003314), and the grants from National Natural Science Foundation of China (Project No. 71701061).